alireza-saberi/googlemap-directive/README.md

 # googlemap-directive

-This is a custom directive for that takes geolocation information and put into Google map APi and mard the location
+This is a custom directive for that takes geolocation information and put into Google map API and mard the location

 You have to only put width and height of this division into the element attributes.